Understand how credit cards work, what they cost and everything you need to know about choosing the right one for you.

 - No annual fee credit cards.
 This type of credit card costs nothing to own; however, the rates of interest can be higher than low rate credit cards.

 - Low income credit cards.
-Low income credit cards have a low credit limit.
+Low minimum income credit cards have a low credit limit.
 Typically your annual income must be about $15,000 or greater to service the minimum credit limit of $500.
 Low income credit cards are typically either low rate or low fee credit cards.

-Low income credit cards are suited to beginners who either have a low income or want a low credit limit to avoid the temptation to overspend.
+Low minimum income credit cards are suited to beginners who either have a low income or want a low credit limit to avoid the temptation to overspend.

 - Student credit cards.
 Students looking to avoid paying a high annual fee and high rates of interest look towards student credit cards when comparing products.